ShapeSearch: A Flexible and Efficient System for Shape-based Exploration of Trendlines

 \section{Conclusion}

-We presented \ssr, an end-to-end pattern searching system, providing expressive and flexible mechanisms for domain experts to effortlessly and efficiently search for trendline visualizations with desired shapes.
-We described \sq agebra that forms the core of \ssr, and helps express a large variety of patterns with a minimal set of primitives and operators as well as the execution engine that enables on-the-fly and scalable pattern matching.
-Our general-purpose user study, case-study with genomics researchers, and the findings from the performance experiments demonstrate efficiency, effectiveness, and usability of the system.
-In conclusion, our work is a promising first step towards a flexible, efficient, and extensible framework for pattern-based data exploration that caters to the needs of both expert and novice domain experts.
+We presented \ssr, an end-to-end pattern search system, providing flexible mechanisms for domain experts to effortlessly and efficiently search for trendlines with desired shapes.
+We introduced \sq, which forms the core of \ssr, and helps express a large variety of patterns with a minimal set of primitives and operators, as well as an execution engine that enables interactive pattern matching on a large collection of visualizations.
+Our user study, case study with genomics researchers, along with performance experiments demonstrate the efficiency, effectiveness, and usability of \ssr. \ssr is a promising step towards accelerating the search for insights in data, while catering to the needs of expert and novice programmers alike.